 1.5.
-Certificate Policy and Certification Practice Statement Administration

-Every version of Certificate Policy and Certification Practice Statement is in force (has a valid status) up to the moment of publication and approval of its new version (see chapter 9.10).
-A new version is developed by Certum personnel and with the status under review supplied to approval questionnaire.
+Certificate Policy and Certification Practice Statement Administration developed by Certum personnel and supplied to approval questionnaire.
 Upon reception and inclusion of the remarks from the approval questionnaire, the new version of document is supplied for approval to the Certum manager and published.

-During approval process, the new version of document has the status under review.
-After completion of the approval procedure, the new version of Certificate Policy and Certification Practice Statement is marked with the status valid.
+Every version of Certificate Policy and Certification Practice Statement is in force up to the moment of publication and approval of its new version (see chapter 9.10).
+A new version is